gearglow/ReptiliaWithATwist/The List.md

 She nodded, finally letting Elysia go before leading the way inside.
 "Thank you for teaching me that wandless shrinking charm, Ellie!
 I managed to fit so many more books in my trunk!"

 Elysia giggled.
 "Of course you did.
-Hullo, Mr. & Mrs. Granger!"
+Hullo, Drs.
+Granger!"

-"Hello, Ellie," Mrs. Granger replied.
+"Hello, Ellie," Dani replied.

-"Long time no see," Mr. Granger grinned.
+"Long time no see," Emerson grinned.

 "Ellie, I've just thought of something," Hermione said.
 "You're not out to the Weasleys yet.
 Should Robbie and I call you 'Harry' again until that changes?"